-From 2018 through 2020 the Town spent $\sim$ \$26,450 in maintenance on Stevens Hall.
-In 2021 the Town spent $\sim$ \$19,575 on an architectural evaluation in preparation for major renovations to the Hall.
-In 2022 the Town spent $\sim$ \$30,000 to repair the slate roof, replace the copper flashing and gutters, install two new downspouts, repair the ornamental woodwork on the front porch, and paint portions of the exterior.
+From 2018 through 2020 the Town spent ~\$26,450 in maintenance on Stevens Hall.
+In 2021 the Town spent ~\$19,575 on an architectural evaluation in preparation for major renovations to the Hall.

 The priorities for improvement of Stevens Memorial Hall include a complete repainting, replacing the exterior front porch on the building, reconstructing the basement steps, and replacing the elevator and possibly extending it to reach the second floor.
-Stevens Hall is certified for a maximum occupancy of 104 people upstairs and 60 people downstairs.
+Stevens Hall is certified for a maximum occupancy of 104 persons upstairs and 60 persons downstairs.